charlotte-ngs/charlotte-ngs.github.io/_posts/2015-05-07-ComputationMeetsTheCloud.md

+---
-# Computation Meets The Cloud
+title: "Computation Meets The Cloud"
-Peter von Rohr
-7 May 2015
+author: "Peter von Rohr"
+date: "7 May 2015"
+output: html_document
+---

 This post introduces the potential synergies of computer algebra and cloud computing for data analysis.
 Recently, there has been a debate on some [blogs](http://www.r-bloggers.com/choosing-r-or-python-for-data-analysis-an-infographic) whether one should choose `R` or `python` for data analysis.
 Also `Julia` is among the systems that has been advocated by some data analysts.